 "Our study provides compelling evidence that controlling fever during pregnancy might be effective in modifying the risk of having a child with autism or developmental delay," said Ousseny Zerbo, principal investigator of the University of California Davis.

-"We recommend that pregnant women who have a fever should consume the body temperature lowering medication and seek medical attention if the fever continues,
+"We recommend that pregnant women who have a fever should consume the body temperature lowering medication and seek medical attention if the fever continues," he said.

 The findings are published in the Journal of Autism and Developmental Disorder.
 Researchers claim their findings as the first one, a look at the link between fever as factors causing autism and the importance of prenatal care to prevent developmental delays in children.
 Several previous studies have linked the risk of infection in pregnant women against several developmental diseases such as rubella, measles, mumps and influenza.